How to Create CD Interest Calculator in Excel (2 Easy Methods)

 Method 1: Use Excel FV Function to Create CD Interest Calculator

-In this method we will use the FV Function of excel to make a CD Interest Calculator.
-The FV function gives the future value of an input number, it requires arguments consisting rate, nper (number of period for compounding), pmt (withdrawable amount), pv (investment).
-It gives compounded interest as result.
+In this method, we will use the FV Function of Excel to make a CD Interest Calculator.
+The FV function gives the future value of an input number, it requires arguments consisting of rate, nper (number of periods for compounding), pmt (withdrawable amount), pv (investment).
+It gives compounded interest as a result.
 The steps to do that are given below.

-• First we make a dataset which should include investment amount, rate of interest, term in year and compounding period per year.
+• First, we make a dataset that should include investment amount, rate of interest, term in year, and compounding period per year.

 cd interest calculator excel